microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

   </center>
 </p>

 The measurement of the voltage on AN18 (with the 1.65V DC bias removed) is stored in _pwr_ctrl_adc_data.drv_adc_val_AN18_.
 Note that since the DC bias has been removed, this result can be negative or positive.
-This is correct as we want to control signal to move in both directions.
+This is correct as we want to control input to move in both directions.

-We need to apply this disturbance to the control signal.
+We need to apply this disturbance to the control input.
 In the function _Drv_PwrCtrl_ILLC_ILPHVoltageLoop()_, we added the following code for this purpose.

 <p>
   <center>
     <img src="images/illc-42.png" alt="plant-03" width="900">
     <br>
-    Adding the disturbance to the control signal
+    Adding the disturbance to the control input
   </center>
 </p>

-In the line highlighted above, the disturbance is added to the control signal.
-Note that the disturbance at this point has been digitized and the DC bias has been removed, so this line adds the small signal AC disturbance to the control signal.
-It can cause the control signal to both increase or decrease.
+In the line highlighted above, the disturbance is added to the control input.
+Note that the disturbance at this point has been digitized and the DC bias has been removed, so this line adds the (digitized) small signal AC disturbance to the control input.
+It can cause the control input to both increase or decrease.

-In the final line of the code snippet above, the control signal is converted to a PWM period, as ultimately the switching period is modulated for the LLC topology.
+In the final line of the code snippet above, the control input is converted to a period for the PWM peripherals, as the switching period is modulated for the LLC topology.

 Finally, we take the ADC measurement of the voltage on AN18 (that is, the disturbance input from bode measurement instrument) and load this digital value into DAC2 (which is connected to pin 17, and also to the test point on the top of the DP-PIM).
-To this end, this line should be added after the control signal is updated.
+To this end, this line should be added after the control input is updated.
 The output of DAC2 is measured with channel 1 of the Bode 100.

 <p>
   <center>